 Hi there!
 I’m Anna, a chef with a passion for cooking that started at age seven back on my family’s farm in the Ozarks.
-Due to a sudden change of events from an injury, my pursuits as a piano performance professional in college came to a halt, and I turned back to the culinary world, now as my professional and new artistic outlet.
-However, denied the ability to switch degrees, I had to jump in hands-on.
-Winning Chopped At Home (a spin-off of Chopped) kick-started my confidence, leading to victories in local and state competitions and even placing in the World Food Championships.
-I then dove in, staging at 3-star Michelin restaurants and relishing in culinary experiences worldwide.
-I both cooked private events or staged in restaurants in as many countries as possible to fully immerse myself in global food cultures.
+Due to a sudden change of events from an injury, my pursuits as a piano performance professional in college came to a halt, and I turned back to the culinary world as my new professional and artistic outlet.
+Winning Chopped At Home in NYC (a spin-off of Chopped), kick-started my confidence, leading to victories in local and state competitions and even placing in the World Food Championships.
+I dove in hand’s first (literally), staging at 3-star Michelin restaurants around the glob and relishing in culinary experiences worldwide.
+I cooked private events or staged at restaurants in as many countries as possible, fully immersing myself in global food cultures.
 These included Ireland, Norway, Germany, South Africa, Denmark, France, and more.
-Foraging in particular was a key component I latched on to, transporting me back to my Scandinavian roots among the fjords.
-I then took all I’d learned back home, serving private events and incorporating all I’d “pocketed.”
+Foraging in particular was a key component that resonated with me, transporting me back to my Scandinavian roots among the fjords.
+I’d take all I’d learned back home, serving private events and incorporating all I’d “pocketed.”

-However, due to extreme schedules, high stress, undiagnosed chronic illness, and blurred work-life boundaries, it all took a toll.
-After being honored “Chef of the Year” in my city, I had to quit cooking.
-All those details will be a book of their own, but this setback was a blessing in disguise, deepening my passion for cooking and life, with new understanding and objectives.
-Now, a Certified Nutritional Health Consultant and with a certificate from Sanford in the Science of Nutrition, I use this along with my culinary expertise to help others find balance in their lives, sharing my journey from bedridden chef to an enlightened, thankful one.
+I received the greatest honor being named “Chef of the Year” in my city, 2021.
+However, extreme schedules, high stress, and undiagnosed illness, began to take a toll and I had to stop cooking.
+A blessing in disguise, the setback deepened my passion for cooking with new objectives.
+Now, a certified Nutritional Health Consultant and a certificate from Stanford in the Science of Nutrition, I use this in tangent with my culinary expertise to help others find balance in their lives.
+From bedridden chef to an enlightened, thankful one, I now create beauty with food by observing the beauty in life.

 With a passion and gift for teaching, Chef Anna brings over a decade of experience teaching about local and seasonal culinary practices, foraging, refining technique skills, understanding the science of food in simple terms, dietary cooking, and more.
 Through fun, interactive classes, she empowers students to create and explore the culinary world without relying on recipe and finding creativiy in the kitchen.